kmeisthax/PD-Diffusion/README.md

 CLIP does not take text or image input directly.
 Instead, text is *tokenized* and images are *normalized*.
 For text, we have to pretrain a tokenizer on the text labels in our training set, as such:

 ```
-python -m PDDiffusion.clip.tokenize <name of your model>
+python -m PDDiffusion.clip.tokenize --dataset_name <name of your dataset> <name of your model>
 ```

 There is currently no step for training the image normalizer from scratch; it only has six parameters (mean/std of R, G, and B) and we use the ones from OpenAI CLIP.